The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 Then, when you have new articles or content, you can share as much as you want!
 Just don’t do it too much or you’ll turn people off from the community and they’ll think you’re using them.

-Getting started: This also falls under the umbrella of free traffic from Facebook, so that guide can take care of you.
+Next Steps: This also falls under the umbrella of free traffic from Facebook, so be sure to check out that guide once you’re done with this one.

-Similar to Yahoo groups, you can find Google Groups that fit your niche and share articles or ideas there.
+Similar to Yahoo groups, you can find Google Groups that fit your niche and share articles or ideas there too.

 If you’re a member of any Slack Teams, you can share your new articles there with people who might be interested in them.
 Or you can share a link to another place that you’ve posted your article (such as reddit) and suggest they go vote it up and comment on it.